Inclusive Pedagogy: Session and Presentation Menu

 In this session we discuss the differences between “not racist” and “anti-racist,” while also mapping out anti-racist pedagogy.
 We also address strategies and approaches to beginning to make your course anti-racist.

-As our campus becomes more demographically diverse, we will be met with more opportunities to work and learn across difference.
+As our campus becomes more demographically diverse, we will be met with more opportunities to work and learn across differences.
 During socially and politically tumultuous times conflicts may arise in our classrooms.
-In this session we will discuss the nature of conflict and suggest some strategies to more effectively communicate across difference.
+In this session we will discuss the nature of conflict and suggest some strategies to more effectively communicate across differences.

 This session aims to prepare staff and faculty to better serve genderqueer, trans, and non-binary students by defining each of these identities, discussing the differences between gender, sex, and sexual orientation and by offering strategies to make your classrooms and workspaces more welcoming to people who are gender non-conforming.